Solar Panel Upgrade

 Be realistic about how much power your house requires.
 A solar kit that is compatible with your home is needed to run a 600-watt fridge.

-Do not exceed your body’s limit
+Do not overstep your body’s limits.

 What happens to the existing system that you have already purchased?